madetech/handbook/ims/company/device_security.md

 This is general advice on device security.
 For the purposes of this section, "device" not only applies to the laptop Made Tech will issue you with when you join the company, but also any personal devices you use to access Made Tech systems.
 This includes, but is not limited to, phones, tablets, etc.

-Please consult our BYOD policy and our AUP policy for more information (linked below).
+Please consult our BYOD policy and our Acceptable Use Policy for more information.

 ## Laptop Setup